cmanv/zwm/readme.md

 * **desktop-mode-next**

-> Switch to the next desktop tiling mode in the order defined by _desktop_modes_.
+> Switch to the next desktop tiling mode in the order defined by _desktop-modes_.

 * **desktop-mode-prev**

-> Switch to the previous desktop tiling mode in ther order defined by _desktop_modes_..
+> Switch to the previous desktop tiling mode in ther order defined by _desktop-modes_..

 * **desktop-next**